DiLER-Digitell/Diler-Digitell.github.io/examples.md

 ## Digital Literacy

-Students as well as researchers at all levels are nowadays necessarily dependent on digital skills & tools to adapt to the rapidly evolving scientific landscape.
+Students, as well as researchers at all levels, are nowadays necessarily dependent on digital skills & tools to adapt to the rapidly evolving scientific landscape.

-We aim to teach these skills through free online resources, to bridge the gap between the fortunate few profiting from Academia & Lab culture and the general (student) population.
+We aim to teach these skills through free online resources to bridge the gap between the fortunate few profiting from Academia and lab culture and the general (student) population.

 Further, we aim to make our resources as FAIR (Findable, Accessible, Interoperable, Reusable) as possible.
 We believe that the work that teaching staff puts into their courses and content should be made available as widely as possible, extending from the university to the people.
 The courses and course templates provided are built with the idea of sustainability in mind.
 Through the use of GitHub pages and Jupyter Books, we provide a permanent, citable online presence for the content we (and maybe you, if you adopt our learning design) create.